GMTurbo/random-access-remove/README.markdown

 Under the hood, this module does the following:
 - *creates a readstream of the file arg*
 - *creates a tmp output file (file + '.tmp')*
-- *intercepts the piped data and excludes the data within the range passed to it*
+- *intercepts the piped data and excludes the data within the range/ranges passed to it*
 - *deletes the original file arg*
 - *renames the .tmp file to the original file name*